A. J. Greer

-Anthony-John Greer (born December 14, 1996) is a Canadian professional ice hockey forward for the Florida Panthers of the National Hockey League (NHL).
-He was selected in the second round, 39th overall, by the Colorado Avalanche in the 2015 NHL entry draft, and won the Stanley Cup with the Panthers in 2025.
+Anthony-John Greer (born December 14, 1996) is a Canadian professional ice hockey player who is a forward for the Anaheim Ducks of the National Hockey League (NHL).
+He was selected in the second round, 39th overall, by the Colorado Avalanche in the 2015 NHL entry draft, and won the Stanley Cup with the Florida Panthers in 2025.

 Playing career

 Amateur

 Greer played minor ice hockey in West Lanaudière, and participated in the 2009 Quebec International Pee-Wee Hockey Tournament with his youth team.

 Greer first played midget hockey within Quebec helping Collège Esther-Blondin Phénix to a silver medal finish in the 2012 Telus Cup.
 In the QMAAA, Greer contributed with 15 goals and 28 points in 42 games in the 2011–12 season, including scoring the game-winning goal to capture the Championship.
 He left his native Quebec to pursue a junior career in the United States, enrolling with Kimball Union Academy of New Hampshire.
 In his second season with Kimball, Greer captained the hockey team, and led the team in scoring with 24 goals and 63 points in 34 games.
 In the 2013–14 season, Greer enjoyed a brief stint in the United States Hockey League with the Des Moines Buccaneers, recording 2 goals in as many games.

 Having previously committed with Boston University, Greer would begin his collegiate career on acceleration in the 2014–15 season.
 In his freshman year, playing as the youngest forward in the NCAA, Greer made his collegiate debut and scored a goal on October 10, 2014, against the University of Massachusetts.
 Initially placed in a depth forward role, Greer saw his icetime increase by seasons end, using his size and physical play earning a place on a scoring line in the post-season.
 Greer contributed with 3 goals and 7 points in 37 games as the Terriers finished as regular season champions and claimed the Hockey East title to clinch a Frozen Four berth.

 In his sophomore year, Greer anticipated an increased role for the 2015–16 season.
-Unable to produce offensively and unwilling to accept reduced minutes in a checking-line role, Greer opted to leave the Terriers after 18 games to further his development in his native Quebec, with the Rouyn-Noranda Huskies of the QMJHL on December 19, 2015.
+Unable to produce offensively and unwilling to accept reduced minutes in a checking-line role, Greer opted to leave the Terriers after 18 games to further his development in his native Quebec with the Rouyn-Noranda Huskies of the QMJHL on December 19, 2015.
 In joining the top ranked Huskies, Greer immediately made an impact offensively, contributing with 16 goals in the final 33 regular season games.
 Placed on the top scoring line in the post-season and serving as an alternate captain, Greer posted 22 points in 20 games as the Huskies captured the QMJHL Championship before losing in the Memorial Cup final.